victorezealuma/Telecom-Customer-Churn-Analysis-/README.md

 ## Business Questions
-Stakeholders raised questions and our analysis provided powerful insights and solutions to the following which include:
+Stakeholders raised questions and our analysis provided powerful insights and solutions.
+These include:
 1. What is the overall churn rate for the business?
 2. What were the main factors contributing to customer churn?
 3. Are there specific customer segments with higher churn rate?